 Here’s all you need to know about the forthcoming series 4 of Unforgotten.

 When is Unforgotten series 4 on TV?

-While no air date has been released yet, we were hoping to see Unforgotten back on our screens some time in 2020.
+While no air date has been released, it's looking likely Unforgotten will be back on our screens some time in 2021.

 The new episodes began filming in January, however production had to be suspended in March as a result of the lockdown prompted by the COVID-19 pandemic.

-"We were just over halfway through when we had to down tools," Bhaskar said in an interview with TalkSport in April.
+"We were just over halfway through when we had to down tools," the actor said in an interview with TalkSport.